JCSDA-internal/bufrlib/README.md

    * Sets: `CMAKE_C_FLAGS`
  * [`LDFLAGS`](https://cmake.org/cmake/help/latest/envvar/LDFLAGS.html) - Universal linker flags.
 Common flags for all linker operations.
    * Sets: `CMAKE_EXE_LINKER_FLAGS`, `CMAKE_SHARED_LINKER_FLAGS`, `CMAKE_STATIC_LINKER_FLAGS`, and `CMAKE_MODULE_LINKER_FLAGS`

+Environment variables  only have an effect when creating a new build directory for the first time.
+Once CMake has generated the build system in a directory, subsequent re-generation of the build system using `cmake` on the same directory will not take into account any changes to environment variables because their effect has already been stored in the appropriate CMake cache variable.

 #### CMake cache variables
 Finer-grained control over the compilers and flags used can be achieved using CMake cache variables.
 These variables can be configured directly by using the `-D<var>=<val>` arguments to the `cmake` command